-Risks and complications of UPPP
+Risks of UPPP

-Risks and complications of LAUP
+Risks of LAUP

 This procedure helps relieve snoring.
 The doctor uses radio waves to reduce the size of the turbinates or uvula, nearby tissue, and sometimes the back of the tongue.

-Risks and complications of RFA
+Risks of RFA

-Risks and complications of nasal surgery
+Risks of nasal surgery

-Risks and complications of jaw surgery
+Risks of jaw surgery

-Loss of teeth or need for orthodontic treatment to realign teeth.
+Need for orthodontic treatment to realign teeth

-Loss of feeling in jaw or teeth.
+Loss of feeling in jaw or teeth

-Change in facial appearance.
+Change in facial appearance

 More severe cases